HT-29: Media and environment

 HT-29 cells are typically cultured in DMEM, a medium supplemented with 10% fetal bovine serum and antibiotics such as penicillin-streptomycin to prevent contamination.
 Standard DMEM with a glucose concentration of around 4.5 g/L supports the cells' high metabolic activity.
 Typically, cells are maintained at 37°C in a humidified incubator with 5% CO_{2}, at a pH of about 7.4.
 In these conditions, HT-29 cells have a doubling time of approximately 20-30 hours.

 Passaging

-HT-29 cells are generally passaged every 2-3 days at about 70-80% confluency to maintain optimal growth.
+HT-29 cells are generally passaged every 2–3 days at about 70–80% confluency to maintain optimal growth.
 Passaging involved washing cells with phosphate-buffered saline (PBS), briefly detaching them using 0.25% trypsin solution.
-The trypsin is neutralized with serum-containing medium, and the cells are re-plated at suitable split ratios, typically between 1:3 to 1:6.
+The trypsin is neutralized with serum-containing medium, and the cells are re-plated at suitable split ratios, typically between 1:3 and 1:6.
 If cells are treated with too much trypsin, the prolonged exposure may negatively impact cell viability.